lwolvej/snake-game/README.md

 ### How to run
 Make sure you have gradle in local.
 Then in project content run `gradle run`.
+You also can change the game number in config.kt!
 Have fun!

 ### Last